Q: Why am I being asked to sign in to use XIV-Hunt?

 Q: Does XIV-Hunt work with the Korean or Chinese version of FFXIV?

-A: No, XIV-Hunt does not work with the Korean and Chinese versions of FFXIV.
+does not work with the Korean version.

 Q: Can I share a link, to someone, that takes them directly to the XIV-Hunt site for a specific world?